swikars1/mlm/README.md

 # mlm
 A project in vue for company that has certain deal with retailers, which helps retailers boost their products and track their calculated bonus share from retailer's cashback as per deal.

-This project has a Ruby on Rails (postgres databaase) backend with restful apis.
+This project has a Ruby on Rails (postgres database) backend with restful apis.

 This web app is fully functional with a mobile app based on same apis.